 Humanitarian Logistics Context

-A hazardous situation in a country may turn into a disaster when the affected society cannot cope by using only its own resources.
-Under the circumstances, when lives and property are at immediate risk, humanitarian organisations may deploy emergency teams.
+During a disaster when lives and property are at immediate risk, humanitarian organisations may deploy emergency teams.
 Clusters are activated in the case of large-scale emergencies which exceed the in-country capacity of those agencies and other humanitarian organisations that are active in the area on a routine basis.
 A good source of detailed information on disaster statistics can be found at www.cred.be.

 Typical disaster cycle